kassisol/tsa/README.md

 # HBM TSA

-HBM TSA is an application acting as a CA (Certificate Authority) for HBM [TWIC](https://github.com/kassisol/twic).
+HBM TSA is an application acting as a CA (Certification Authority) server to issue certificates for Docker Engine with TLS enabled.

 ## Getting Started & Documentation